N. Silva, Ph.D.

 Fax: 602-543-6073 Mail Code: 2352

 Bienvenidos to my personal web space!
 My name is Yasin Silva.
-I am an Assistant professor of Applied Computing in the School of Mathematical and Natural Sciences of the New College of Interdisciplinary Arts and Sciences at ASU.
+I am an Associate Professor in the School of Mathematical and Natural Sciences of the New College of Interdisciplinary Arts and Sciences at ASU.
 I obtained my Ph.D. and Master's degrees in Computer Science at Purdue University - Indiana USA.
 I am happily married to Lee Ann, a Spanish teacher, and we have three wonderful children, Gabriel, Caden and Lily.

 In this site you will find information about my research